LeandroHuff/Project/README.md

-# Project
+# Base Structure for any Project
-A structured base project to start a organized development.
+A structured base to start a organized development projects it was prepared for C programming language.